miguel-perez/smoothState.js/README.md

 This technique will dramatically increase the speed of your website.

 ### `blacklist`
 A string that is used as a jQuery selector to ignore certain links.
 By default smoothState will ignore any links that match `".no-smoothstate, [target]"`.
-This is useful when defining certain links you always want a page referch for.
-Such as [deep web links](http://en.wikipedia.org/wiki/Deep_Web), or links with custom javascript functionality around them.

 ### `development`
 A boolean, default being `false`, that will tell smoothState to output useful debug info when something goes wrong in console instead of trying to abort and reload the page.